Transferring to secondary school can be a time of mixed emotions.

 The primary schools in your area will be linked to one or more secondary schools – their catchment area.

-Children’s Services can tell you the name of the secondary school that your child should normally transfer to after the primary 7, call 0300 300 0170 for more information.
+Children’s Services can tell you the name of the secondary school that your child should normally transfer to.